shoemakersknife/shoemakersknife/README.md

 # Hi, I'm Michael. :)

-*Curiosity may have killed the cat, but we aren't cats.*

 My dream is to make a meaningful cultural impact on the world.

 I'm an engineer, developer, and tech enthusiast who enjoys creating.